Jayant Patil: ‘My suspension is nothing but dictatorial manner of dealing with Oppn when ruling side cornered’

 NCP state president Jayant Patil was suspended on Thursday from the state Assembly for the rest of the Winter Session after he used an “unparliamentary” word against the Speaker.
-Patil tells Alok Deshpande the events leading up to his suspension and asserts that he will continue raising his voice against the “dictatorial functioning” of the Shinde-Fadnavis government.
+Patil tells The Indian Express the events leading up to his suspension and asserts that he will continue raising his voice against the “dictatorial functioning” of the Shinde-Fadnavis government.

 What transpired in the Assembly that led to your suspension?